smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

-By default, Chainlink does not allow the `http` adapter to connect to local IP addresses for security reasons (because the URL can come from on-chain, which is an untrusted source).
+By default, Chainlink nodes do not allow the `http` adapter to connect to local IP addresses for security reasons (because the URL can come from on-chain, which is an untrusted source).
 This can be overridden on a per-task basis by setting the `AllowUnrestrictedNetworkAccess` key, or globally by setting the environment variable `DEFAULT_HTTP_ALLOW_UNRESTRICTED_NETWORK_ACCESS=true`.

 It is recommended that this be left disabled.